MathOnco/Newsletter-Bibliography/README.md

 - `res/single_years/*.bib` -> MathOnco papers divided per year

 ## Follow the blog
-Stay updated on conferences, jobs, papers and preprints in Mathematical Oncology following [This Week in Mathematical Oncology](https://thisweekmathonco.substack.com/)
+Stay updated on conferences, jobs, papers and preprints in Mathematical Oncology following [TWiMO](https://thisweekmathonco.substack.com/)

 ## Code
 In case you want to generate the `bib` files on your own.